The Legend of Roro Jonggrang

 Who is Roro Jonggrang?

-Enthralled with the princess, Bandung Bondowoso spontaneously asked her hand in marriage.
-However, Roro Jonggrang was reluctant to marry him because he murdered her beloved father: King Boko.
-On the other hand, she couldn't directly turn down the proposal because Bandung Bondowoso was in the upper hand.
-Hence, she put two conditions to the proposal: Bandung Bondowoso had to dig a well called Jalatunda and build one thousand temples in one night.
+Enthralled with the princess, Bandung Bondowoso immediately asked her hand in marriage.
+Yet the princess’s heart was filled with sorrow and anger.
+The way he killed her beloved father was still vivid in her memory.
+She wished to refuse him, but she knew she could not, for he held power over her kingdom.
+Therefore, she put two conditions to the proposal: Bandung Bondowoso had to dig a well called Jalatunda and build one thousand temples in one night.

 Candi Sewu, the temple compound built by Bandung Bondowoso in the legend of Roro Jonggrang.Candi Sewu, the temple compound built by Bandung Bondowoso in the legend of Roro Jonggrang.

-According to the inscription of Abhayagiriwihara, Rakai Panangkaran from the Syailendra dynasty, who were Buddhist, built Ratu Boko around the eighth century.
-Although it was stone structures, Ratu Boko was not a temple compound.
-Since the beginning, it had been a palace within a fortress.
-In the legend of Roro Jonggrang, this was her home, where she met Bandung Bondowoso, who besieged Ratu Boko.
+The Abhayagiriwihara inscription records that Rakai Panangkaran, the Buddhist king from the Syailendra dynasty, built Ratu Boko around the eighth century.
+It reveals that the stone structures of Ratu Boko were a palace within a fortress.
+In the legend, however, this was Roro Jonggrang’s home, where she met Bandung Bondowoso, who besieged the palace.

 You might like these too ...